ffalt/tileit/README.md

 	"configpath": "./maps/enabled_maps",         // load map configs from this path "preview": './maps/preview',					// remove this line to disable build-in leaflet preview "max_age": 3 * 60 * 60 * 1000,                  // max age header for http-request

+	"plugs": {
 		"tirex": {
+			"enabled": true,				// enable-disable this plug
 			"config_dir": "./data/tirex/renderer/",		// path to Tirex config
 			"master_socket": "/run/tirex/master.sock",	// path to Tirex Master Unix Datagram Socket "timeout": 1000					// how long to wait for Tirex to render/response },
 		"file": {
 			"enabled": true,				// enable-disable this plug
 			"path": "./data/xyz.ext/"      // global path for file plug (may be overwritten individually by map config) },
 		"tiles": {
 			"enabled": true,				// enable-disable this plug
 			"concurrent_requests": 10       // how many tiles can be process parallel },
 		"wms": {
 			"enabled": true,				// enable-disable this plug
 			"concurrent_requests": 10       // how many wms tiles can be process parallel },
 		"memcached": {
   			"enabled": true,				// enable-disable this plug
 			"hosts": "localhost:11211",      // host/hosts & ports of memcached
-		"rev": "0",                     // invalidate all tiles by a version number (may be overwritten individually by map config) "prefix": "tiles_",             // prefix map names (may be overwritten individually by map config) "expiration": 1000000,          // a tile can be replaced after ms (may be overwritten individually by map config) "options": {
+			"rev": "0",                     // invalidate all tiles by a version number (may be overwritten individually by map config)
+			"prefix": "tiles_",             // prefix map names (may be overwritten individually by map config) "expiration": 1000000,          // a tile can be replaced after ms (may be overwritten individually by map config) "options": {
 				"timeout": 10,                // timeout of a memcached request "maxExpiration": 2592000      // maximal timeout of a memcached request }
+		}
 	}
 };